idaocracy/NaninovelPostProcess/README.md

 #### 4. If "Add Post Processing Layer to Camera" is enabled, you need to add a PostProcessResources asset.
 You can find the built-in one by searching PostProcessResources with the All filter.
 ![image](https://user-images.githubusercontent.com/77254066/189537431-001c919f-b9f6-4041-9342-c335d04453cf.png)

 #### 5. Add the included prefabs to the list of Spawn resources.
 You are free to name them however you want.
+(Note that in the new version (V2) the extension folder is located under the Packages folder)
 ![image](https://user-images.githubusercontent.com/77254066/189537667-f873dccb-e740-4427-8931-08fc4e2dd4cf.png)

 #### 6. Use my other extension, NaninovelSceneAssistant, or special editor tools in the spawn object inspector to modify the effect and copy the values over to the clipboard